markjfisher/bounce-world-client/README.md

 ## building

-Standard make for cc65 projects with fujinet-lib:
+Standard make for cc65 projects with fujinet-lib.
+Set TARGETS for make if you wish to only build one platform.

 ```
 make clean